GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

    ```

    Transfer it to the other nodes.
-The `scp` command will most likley not be installed in your gluu container so exit out by just typing `exit`.
+The `scp` command will most likely not be installed in the Gluu container, so exit out by typing `exit`.
 Then transfer `opendj_crts.tar` to all the other nodes.

    ```bash